Alternative plays: Habit Change Modeling

 Instructions for running this play

 Introduce the Hooked model: Trigger, Action, Reward, and Investment – emphasizing their interconnectedness in habit formation.
-Discuss how each component contributes to creating a loop that consistently draws users back to the product.
-The four phases of the hook model by Nir Eyal.
+Discuss how each component contributes to creating a loop that consistently draws users back to the product. - Define the target habit

 Lead participants to identify the habit (the action) they want users to perform on a frequent and recurring basis.
 Emphasize how this action is the essential behavior you want users to adopt, and how it aligns with the product’s objectives.
 Consider using Focus Mapping of Behavior Scoring for this.
 Ask: